 Being a French Jesuit missionary while spending some time in Jingdezhen Father d'Entrecolles got to know the porcelain industry of the early 18th century well.
 His reports was sent to and published in Europe in 1712 and 1722.

-These two Letters of Pere d'Entrecolle are the most important accounts we have on the Chinese porcelain manufacturing in the early Qing dynasty and is important to understand for the authentication of antique porcelain.
+These two Letters of Pere d'Entrecolles are the most important accounts we have on the Chinese porcelain manufacturing in the early Qing dynasty.

 Q&A Porcelain Info Section with pictures of Chinese and Japanese porcelains, popular styles, shapes and decorations.
 This is a sample selection of our replies to our visitors emailed questions.
 These plus our Dictionary and porcelain Marks section are all searchable via the Search box.
-Please see Ask a Question on how to submit your own questions.
+Please see Quick e-mail Consultation on how to submit your own questions.
 For collectors of antique Chinese and Japanese ceramics wanting a community of friends to talk to, welcome to join our Forum.

 The sole purpose of all information found on gotheborg.com list or web page are for entertainment or educational purposes only.
 All expressed opinions are my personal, based on photos and the owners submitted descriptions, and are not to be used for any financial or commercial decisions but for educational and personal interest only.
 By accessing the information offered at the gotheborg.com list or web page you expressly agree that any use of the gotheborg.com list or web page is at your own risk.
 Gotheborg.com expressly disclaim all warranties of any kind.
 Nor does gotheborg.com make any warranty as to the results that may be obtained from the use of Gotheborg.com or as to the accuracy or reliability of any information obtained through the Gotheborg.com Forum or web page.
 Any user must evaluate and bear the risk associated with the accuracy or lack thereof of any content published on the gotheborg.com list or web page.
 You also agree that you will not upload or transmit any content to the gotheborg.com list or web page that infringes any copyright or other proprietary rights of any party.
 By submitting content in any form you automatically grant or warrant that the owner of the content has expressly granted gotheborg.com the royalty-free right and license to use, reproduce, modify, adapt, publish, translate, create derivative works from, distribute and display such content in whole or part worldwide and/or to incorporate it in other works in any form, media, or technology now known or later developed for the full term of any rights that may exist in such content.
 Gotheborg.com is not responsible for any messages or their attachments intentionally or unintentionally violating any applicable local, state, national or international law, including but not limited to any regulations having the force of law.
 ALL CONTENTS ON THIS SITE ARE PROTECTED BY COPYRIGHT AND, WHERE APPLICABLE, OTHER INTELLECTUAL PROPERTY RIGHTS.
 NO PORTION OF THE INFORMATION ON THIS SITE MAY BE REPRODUCED MODIFIED, PUBLISHED, UPLOADED, POSTED, TRANSMITTED, OR DISTRIBUTED IN ANY FORM, OR BY ANY MEANS, WITHOUT PRIOR WRITTEN PERMISSION FROM GOTHEBORG.COM, AND NOTHING CONTAINED HEREIN SHALL BE CONSTRUED AS CONFERRING BY IMPLICATION, ESTOPPEL OR OTHERWISE ANY RIGHT UNDER ANY TRADEMARK OR COPYRIGHT OF GOTHEBORG.COM OR ANY THIRD PARTY.

 This internet site begun the 26th of November 1996 under the by Jan-Erik Nilsson registered domain gotheborg3.se.
-Design and content of all pages as they appear on gotheborg.com © Jan-Erik Nilsson, Gothenburg, Sweden 1993-2014.
-It has remained online since December 3, 1998, first edition 26th of November 1996 under gotheborg3.se to the benefit of the Internet community at large.
+Design and content of all pages as they appear on gotheborg.com © Jan-Erik Nilsson, Gothenburg, Sweden 1993-2023.
+It has remained online since December 3, 1998, first edition 26th of November 1996.